wearelighthouse/Lighthouse-WordPress-Theme/README.md

 $ ./assets/font/fetch.sh
 ```

-5. Create your own .env from .env.example - then edit it to change the database details.
+5. Create your own .env from .env.example - then if not using defaults, edit it to change the database details.
 ```
 $ cp .env.example .env
 ```